 Our model has some significant assumptions; the biggest being that the play location predicted is dependent on the current conditions and has nothing to do with past plays.
 This is not ideal as it is fair to assume a team that has passed three times in a row most likely will run, but the assumption is to keep the project within the scope of our abilities.
 However, it is fair to assume that variables like down or yardage can do a fairly good job accounting for how past plays can impact the current situation.

 Finally, looking at further issues, we have discussed that the most significant issue is the size of the data set.
 This will make it difficult to determine significance and heteroscedasticity.
 Also categorical variables are rampant throughout the data so many dummy variables will have to be introduced to use within our model.
 Some variables, such as down, are significant when looking at it as a quantitative number, but deciding whether to classify it as qualitative or not is also an issue present.
 One final issue that could be present is multicollinearity.
-Many of our variables are related to each other, and while Stata is able to throw out the ones with perfect collinearity, we have to remain vigilant in understanding our variables.
+Many of our variables are related to each other, and while Stata is able the ones with perfect collinearity, we have to remain vigilant in understanding our variables.
 It is very reasonable that many of our factors, like Touch Down count and score, could be too related to both be included in the model even though score could also include field goals.

 The next step in our analysis is to determine which variables can do a good job predicting play calls.
-We have initially found down, To Go, team score, opponent score, Time under, yard line, touchdown count, play percent of goal, first down count, goal to go, success count, absolute score differential to be significant in terms of what the offensive play will be, and there metrics can be seen in Appendix B. Next steps would be to explore the rest of our explanatory variables and to use that to create a concise model to predict play calls.
+We have initially found down number, yards To Go, team score, opponent score, Time under ?, yard line, touchdown count, play percent of goal, first down count, goal to go, success count, absolute score differential to be significant in terms of what the offensive play will be, and there metrics can be seen in Appendix B. Next steps would be to explore the rest of our explanatory variables and to use that to create a concise model to predict play calls.
 Our model will most likely be iterative, first having a prediction on play type(run or pass) and then play location, so further research will be taken on how that can be accomplished.
 We then can, by taking our model and predicting on other data, say the 2014 season data, calculate the accuracy of our model and determine its validity.

 Works Cited